darryltanzil/auto-zoom/README.md

   - Carousel to display all the classes that students are enrolled in on any given day of the week.
   - Similar features to the Zoom popup and link table for assignments.
   - A corresponding mobile application.
+  - Add a feature to allow users to edit and remove existing links.